Introduction

 The plugin allows you to influence its behavior through filters.
 By using these hooks correctly, you can implement highly customized solutions.

-If we want to resolve the IP address based on unique logic, we can do this with the traffic-waf_ip filter:
+If we want to add a custom WAF rule to the existing rules, we can do this with the traffic-cop/waf/rules filter:

 });